akien-mga/godot-old-wiki/devel_roadmap.md

 * Improve debugger
 * Live Scene Editing
 * Complete UI Rework (rewrite UI, make it more friendly)
+* This includes more UI related tasks that will be filled later

 ### Godot 1.3 (~July-2015)
 * Better Networking Support.